learn-co-curriculum/dsc-git-configuration/README.md

 _In Windows, in Git Bash, to paste from the clipboard the shortcut should be **shift-insert**._

 This will create a new subdirectory whose name is the same as the repository name on GitHub!

+If you are prompted for a username and password, this means you accidentally made the repository private rather than public.
+Follow the instructions [here](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/managing-repository-settings/setting-repository-visibility#making-a-repository-public) then once you have saved the visibility settings, try again to clone.

 #### Moving into the Repository